GCSEPhysics

 View mark scheme hint

-What is meant by the term 'wavelength'?
+What is meant by the term wavelength in a wave?
 [2 marks]

 2 marks